ChalkZone: Home media

 During the show's original run, there were no DVD releases specifically for ChalkZone.
 The episode "Future Zone" was released on the Nickstravaganza!
 VHS.
 Three episodes ("Gift Adrift", "French Fry Falls", and "Eschucha Mi Corazon") were released for the Nickstravaganza!
 2 DVD (only "French Fry Falls" was included on the VHS).
-The Christmas episode, "When Santas Collide", was featured on the 2006 DVD Nick Picks Holiday.
-A Complete Series DVD set was released through Amazon.com's CreateSpace manufacture-on-demand program on October 13, 2014; the release is missing the episode "The Smooch" due to music licensing issues.
+The Christmas-themed episode, "When Santas Collide", was featured on the 2006 DVD Nick Picks Holiday.
+A Complete Series DVD set was released through Amazon.com's CreateSpace manufacture-on-demand program on October 13, 2014; the release is missing the episode "The Smooch" due to music licensing issues with the three-piece Caribbean band.
 A soundtrack album In the Zone has also been released.
 The entire series is available on Amazon Video and the PlayStation Store, as well as available for streaming on Paramount+.

 Reception

 Critical

 Joly Herman of Common Sense Media rated the series 3 out of 5 stars, saying, "What makes this show interesting is that it acknowledges that worlds of imagination are available to all of us.
 But while it's true that we love to get lost in a story, for a young child, getting as lost in a world as Rudy does can be scary."
 Lana Berkowitz from The Houston Chronicle wrote, "There are flashes of fun in [ChalkZone], the action moves along, and there's no violence.
 But cartoon connoisseurs, particularly those who stay tuned after loony SpongeBob SquarePants at 7 p.m., probably will need something more intriguing to keep their attention."
 Berkowitz further added, "After a clever setup, Chalkzone settles into a predictable zone with stories that could easily be erased from memory."
 Allison Fass of The New York Times praised the imagination and creativity in the series, but she opined that series creator Bill Burnett's message, "We have to take responsibility for what we create", may be "a little mature" for children.